 5. Save smartly

 Of course, leaving your job and having no (or little) income means you’ll need to have savings you can use and depend on.
 One thing you can do?
-Start saving NOW.
+Start saving NOW with your goal in mind.

-- Where to save?
-There are penalties on early withdrawals from retirement accounts, so while it’s important to continue saving for retirement as you plan your sabbatical, you’ll also want to save to other types of accounts that you can use while you’re gone.
+There are penalties on early withdrawals from retirement accounts, so while it’s important to continue saving for retirement as you plan your sabbatical, you’ll also want to save for other types of accounts that you can use while you’re gone.

 - Savings Account